 It’s an exacting layout which pitches and rolls across undulating land.
 You can be forgiven for having a lack of balance at Haagsche because you’ll find many uneven lies.
 Host venue for the Dutch Open on numerous occasions (the last was back in 1981), Haagsche is course that cannot fail to impress links traditionalists.

 Top-flight professional golf returned to Royal Haagsche in 2010.
 The inaugural Van Lanschot Senior Open was hosted here in the Hague and Englishman George Ryall prevailed, claiming his maiden European Senior Tour title.
 Irishman Des Smyth claimed the 2011 title in thrilling fashion with a brilliant final round of 65 then Japan's Masahiro Kuramoto won the 2012 event with an even par aggregate score of 216, beating Andrew Oldcorn by two strokes.

 It makes a pleasant change to find great links courses outside Britain and Ireland, so get your skates on and discover this stretch of North Sea coastline for yourself.
-You'll definitely not be disappointed by the golf that's on offer.
+You won't be disappointed by the quality of golf that's on offer.

 Royal Hague was founded in 1893 and is the oldest club in The Netherlands- however the club's course was destroyed in World War Two.

 Some years prior to this Harry Colt's firm, Colt, Alison & Morrison were engaged by Dutch businessman Daniel Wolf to build a new course in imposing sand dunes near the coast at Wassenaar.

 Harry Colt had at that stage transformed golf in The Netherlands forever with his work at Noordwijske, Kennemer, Ultrecht de Pan & more, but for Wolf's project (Charles) Hugh Alison was the lead designer as Harry Colt was unable to travel